ChuckCaplan/libronuments/README.md

 - Ability to add, delete and update libraries and monuments.
 Updates occur in-line by double-clicking on data.
 All changes persist to the DB.
 - All fields are validated.
 - Dynamic pie chart which shows the numbers of libraries, monuments and neighborhoods in Baltimore, MD in real-time.
-- Automated installation - Run one command to run the application in an embedded Tomcat instance.
+- Automated installation - Run one command to compile and run the application in an embedded Tomcat instance.
 - Organized code and data structures, which can serve as a reference on how to use various technologies and how they work together.

 # Technologies Used